Barryq93/OraProm/ta.md

 -- ============================================================

 SELECT
-    it.ItemTypeName            AS TemplateType,      -- 'ICMSearch' or 'ICMEntryTemplate' i.ItemID                   AS TemplateItemID,
+    kw.KeywordName             AS TemplateType,      -- 'ICMSearch' or 'ICMEntryTemplate' i.ItemID                   AS TemplateItemID,
     tbl.Title                  AS TemplateName,       -- from the item-type's own attribute table i.ACLCode,